VisAwesme/Kels-Coding-Yard/Projects/Shell (SH)/README.md

 # Shell (SH)

-Shell scripts (SH), coded in BASH
+A collection of BASH scripts that may or may not be useful.
+Expect to find:

-You may find in this folder
+- Installation scripts – Because who likes manual setup?

-- Installing scripts
+- Unfunny jokes – Yes, including a Rickroll.

-- Unfunny jokes (like the rickroll)
+- Miscellaneous scripts – I have no idea how to categorize them, but they exist.

-- And other things idfk how to word them
+Execute at your own risk.
+Seriously.

 ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey)